DXHeroes/knowledge-base-content/practices/unit_testing.md

 **Unit Testing Best Practice:**

+- **Arrange**
-- **Arrange:** Set up the test.
+  Set up the test.
 Make mocking tests for isolationg the behavior.
 Use inversion of control.
   For more information, see [DZone: Unit Testing 101: Inversion Of Control](https://www.dzone.com/articles/unit-testing-101-inversion).
+- **Act**
-- **Act:** Run the function and run the test.
+  Run the function and run the test.
+- **Assert**
-- **Assert:** Check if the expected behavior occurred.
+  Check if the expected behavior occurred.

 ## Common Pitfalls of the Unit Testing